 The City-County Building, now known as the Coleman A. Young Municipal Center, would finally doom City Hall.
 When it was made clear that the city government had outgrown Old City Hall, the city built the skyscraper at a cost of $26 million (about $204.7 million today).
 The Detroit Common Council held its 4,370th and final weekly formal session in Old City Hall on July 19, 1955.
 Mayor Cobo led a parade of elected officials from Old City Hall to the new City-County Building on July 21, 1955.
 The desertions had actually begun that April, with the Department of Public Works being the first to leave.

-But even after moving day had come and went, Old City Hall remained the official seat of city government in order to avoid legal complications over the ownership of the land.
+But even after moving day had come and gone, Old City Hall remained the official seat of city government in order to avoid legal complications over the ownership of the land.
 A part of the Old City Hall site was deeded to the city in the 1860s with a reversionary clause that would return it to its original owners or their heirs if the land were used for any other purpose.
 Therefore, Old City Hall remained a reception center for visiting dignitaries and housed unpaid city commissions and the housing and parking authorities.
 The city’s corporation counsel later ruled that the legal restrictions on the site were unmerited following a detailed legal study.

 Nevertheless, Cobo said that demolishing Old City Hall would never happen on his watch.
 He said it should be used as a welcome center, for office space and for the city’s archives.
 City Hall was seemingly spared – until Cobo died in office of a heart attack on Sept.
 12, 1957.